-SEM is, as best as we can explain, a word for a well-rounded, thoughtful and omnipresent digital marketing strategy to highly target and advertise to consumers on search engines and across the internet to drive brand awareness, qualified leads and/or product sales.
+SEM is, as best as we can explain, a word for a well-rounded, thoughtful and omnipresent digital marketing strategy to highly target and advertise to consumers on search engines and across the internet to drive brand awareness, qualified leads, and/or product sales.

 How To Use SEM To Your Advantage?

 A strong SEM strategy will provide your business with leads or sales at a lower cost than traditional marketing due to the favorable pay-per-click method – you are only charged when someone clicks on or engages with your advertisement.
-In addition to being cost-efficient, you have complete control over targeting your audience with results in a unique, customizable experience for each marketing persona or product line.
+In addition to being cost-efficient, you have complete control over targeting your audience with results in a unique, customizable experience for each buyer persona or product line.
 We’ll discuss different types of targeting methods and how you can use them to take your company’s SEM campaign to the next level.

 How to use keywords in SEM?

-Broad match modified – Similar to broad match, except that ads will only show when words designated with a plus sign (+security +system) or close variations are in the search query.
+Similar to broad match, except that ads will only show when words designated with a plus sign (+security +system) or close variations are in the search query.

-Phrase match – Ads will show when a search matches a phrase or close variation of the phrase that you have assigned.
+Ads will show when a search matches a phrase or close variation of the phrase that you have assigned.

-Exact Match – Allows you to show your ad when a searcher types the exact word or phrase you are bidding on.
+Allows you to show your ad when a searcher types the exact word or phrase you are bidding on.

-Geo-targeting is another method to leverage success in SEM.
+This is another method to leverage success in SEM.
 Geo-targeting can range from targeting a specific zip code to targeting an entire country or multiple countries.
-For most SEM campaigns, targeting an entire country and even region doesn’t make sense which makes the highly focused geo-targeting capabilities a benefit to using SEM.
+For most SEM campaigns, targeting an entire country and even a region doesn’t make sense which makes the highly focused geo-targeting capabilities a benefit of using SEM.
 If you manage a small business, only operating in one location, you could set your SEM campaign up to only target the area your business has a presence in or set a radius around your business location.

 Google Ads, one of the most popular SEM platforms, allows you to serve ads to people who are interested in a certain topic or people who fit a certain demographic.
-This feature really allows you to hone in on your core audience and show ads to people who are already known to be interested in what you are offering or trying to build awareness around.
+This feature really allows you to hone in on your core audience and show ads to people already known to be interested in what you are offering or trying to build awareness around.

 Customization is also a possibility in SEM campaigns in the form of remarketing lists and custom-built audience lists (or Customer Match Audiences).
 Remarketing pixels are placed throughout your site or on a specific landing page to serve display ads to people, later on, to continue to keep your brand or product top-of-mind.
-Custom built audiences work by uploading a list of email addresses of people you would like to serve ads to, this allows you to have complete control over who exactly you are targeting.
+Custom-built audiences work by uploading a list of email addresses of people you would like to serve ads to, this allows you to have complete control over who exactly you are targeting.

 How to Use SEM Targeting to Your Advantage

-As you can tell, a lot of options exist when it comes to setting up a campaign – no singular SEM campaign is going to be the same as the other and that’s what is so exciting – it’s customizable based upon business goals, expertise and strategic-targeting.
+As you can tell, a lot of options exist when it comes to setting up a campaign – no singular SEM campaign is going to be the same as the other and that’s what is so exciting – it’s customizable based upon business goals, expertise, and strategic-targeting.

 Using the methods above will allow you to create a highly sophisticated campaign that only costs you money when someone engages with your ad or is taken to your website.
-In theory, if you create a relevant, highly-targeted campaign, then you will drive leads or product sales at a low cost-per-conversion leading to a high return-on-investment for your marketing efforts.
+In theory, if you create a relevant, highly-targeted campaign, then you will drive leads or product sales at a low cost-per-conversion leading to a high return on investment for your marketing efforts.